-- Less than 1% of outstanding shares. - (1) Includes 3,296 shares representing the portion of the director's 2020 equity award that will vest on May 21, 2021 and will be settled in Common Stock. - (2) Includes shares units representing non-employee director compensation that the director elected to defer into a share account pursuant to the terms of the Company's 2006 Director Equity Incentive Plan, as amended and restated (the "DEIP"), including the director's 2020 equity award, as follows: Ms. Hooper-8,695 share units; Mr. Isaacson-20,144 share units; Mr. Philip-12,972 share units; Mr. Shapro-19,900; Mr. Vitale-7,028 share units; and Mr. Whitehurst-12,974 share units.
+- Less than 1% of outstanding shares. - (1) Includes 3,296 shares representing the portion of the director's 2020 equity award that will vest on May 21, 2021 and will be settled in Common Stock. - (2) Includes shares units representing non-employee director compensation that the director elected to defer into a share account pursuant to the terms of the Company's 2006 Director Equity Incentive Plan, as amended and restated (the "DEIP"), including the director's 2020 equity award, as follows: Ms. Hooper-8,695 share units; Mr. Isaacson-20,774 share units; Mr. Philip-12,972 share units; Mr. Shapiro-20,497; Mr. Vitale-7,028 share units; Ms. Ward-16 share units and Mr. Whitehurst-12,974 share units.
 The share units will be settled in Common Stock within 60 days following the director's separation from service on the Board.
 Share units that will be settled more than 60 days following the director's separation from service are not included. - (3) Messrs.
 Kirby and Munoz are also named executive officers.